We are SongSeeds: the home of creative, affordable and inclusive songwriting retreats!

 A SongSeeds Songwriting Retreat is:

-Affordable - suitable for all budgets with fully funded bursaries places available
+Affordable - suitable for all budgets with 2 funded places available per retreat

-Inclusive - a safe environment for songwriters of all ages, abilities and identities
+Inclusive - a safe environment for songwriters of all ages, career stages and identities

 Informative - add to your songwriting toolkit with a mixture of workshops, task based songwriting, and masterclasses